Volkswagen names former Hyundai executive as U.S. sales chief

-WASHINGTON Volkswagen AG's U.S. unit said on Thursday it is naming a former Hyundai Motor Co (005380.KS) executive to head its sales and marketing operation.
+WASHINGTON (Reuters) - Volkswagen AG's U.S. unit said on Thursday it is naming a former Hyundai Motor Co (005380.KS) executive to head its sales and marketing operation.

 Derrick Hatami is joining Volkswagen of America as executive vice president for sales and marketing.
 Hatami had been sales chief for Hyundai's U.S. unit until recently and had previously worked at Nissan Motor Co (7201.T).